Robust traffic growth projected

-South Asian air travel is expected to grow 8.6 percent per year over the next 20 years.
-Domestic travel, and travel between South Asia, the Middle East, and Southeast Asia, will account for the largest flows.
+South Asian air travel is expected to grow 8.3 percent per year over the next 20 years.
+Domestic, regional, and interregional travel to the Middle East and Southeast Asia will be the largest flows.

 South Asia's demographics are favorable to air transportation growth.
 The region's population totaled 1.6 billion in 2013, and a growing share of this population is entering the workforce.
 The region's real GDP is forecast to grow an average 6.5 percent per year through 2033.

 The 2014 elections of business-friendly candidates raised optimistic expectations for India's economy.
 If current economic policy liberalization, market reform, and investment trends continue, India's economy is projected to become the world's fourth largest.

 New partnerships abound

 Reform of foreign direct investment rules in 2012 allowed foreign airlines to acquire up to 49 percent of an Indian airline.
 Abu Dhabi's Etihad Airways promptly acquired 24 percent of Jet Airways.
 The partnership immediately strengthened the Jet Airways balance sheet and promises long-term benefits from network synergies with Etihad and its equity partners.